eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

    LBFGS.ipp:110:33: nota: use ‘this->DoLineSearch’ en su lugar
    make: *** [Makefile:47: Contrafold.o] Error 1

-Or maybe smoething similar about a compilation error, it appears because in Utilities.hpp is missing an include.
+Or something similar about a compilation error, it appears because in Utilities.hpp is missing an include.

 #.
 Open Utilities.hpp and add the limits.h library.